-Lexington, KY Product Liability Lawyer
+Lexington Product Liability Lawyer

 When you purchase a product, you expect it to work safely.
 The label should disclose any possible dangers that could occur if you use it.
 Manufacturers, distributors, and retailers are supposed to follow set standards that make their products safe.
 This isn’t always the case, however.
 If you’ve been harmed by a product used as intended, you may be able to file a lawsuit against the guilty party with the help of a Lexington, KY product liability lawyer.

-Sometimes corporations cut corners to get their products on the market more quickly.
+Sometimes corporations cut corners to get their products on the market faster.
 They may use cheaper, unsafe materials or not do the appropriate amount of research to see how the product could affect others.
 This is an example of negligence.
 In this particular example, a corporation’s negligence endangers those who use the product.
 This is an area of law we call product liability.

 A product that causes health risks needs to leave the market immediately, but what about those who have already been hurt?
 Potential injuries could lead to medical bills and the inability to work.
 If this has happened to you or a loved one, you might be able to get compensation by filing a product liability lawsuit.
-The Law Office of Todd Burris in Lexington, KY believes that people shouldn’t have to pay for manufacturing or retail mistakes.
+The Law Office of Todd W. Burris in Lexington believes that people shouldn’t have to pay for manufacturing or retail mistakes.
 We want to help you stand up to these companies and get you the compensation you need to recover.

-What Are Common Safety Hazards of Defective Products?
+Common Safety Hazards of Defective Products

 Defective products can cause a lot of damage.
 Four common types of hazards to watch out for are:

-How Does the CPSC Determine Hazardous Products?
+How CPSC Determines Hazardous Products

 As the CPSC aims to reduce the number of hazardous products, they set standards for manufacturers, distributors, and retailers to follow.